PolymerLabs/indie-catalog/README.md

 ```

 You can also use these properties this if your element has a demo not
-in a `/demo` subdirectory, by using relative paths:
+in a `/demo` subdirectory, but in some different directory, by using relative paths.
+This relative path should look like `dist/{element-name}/bower_components/{element-name}/...`

 ```
 "lazy-image": {